ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 In order to perform iterated computations, a function may call itself.
 Such a function is called _recursive_.
 In OCaml, recursive functions must be defined and explicitly declared by using `let rec`.
 It is not possible to accidentally create recursion loops between functions.
 As a consequence, recursive functions can't be anonymous.

-The classic (and very inefficient) way to present recursion is using the function that computes the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence).
+The classic (and very inefficient) way to present recursion is using the function that computes [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) numbers.
 ```ocaml
 # let rec fibo n = if n <= 1 then n else fibo (n - 1) + fibo (n - 2);;
 val fibo : int -> int = <fun>